 Important: Do not swap between ethanol-free gas and ethanol gas; pick one and stay with it.
 You’re more likely to have phase separation switching between the two, especially coming out of storage, and end up with bad gas.

-The best gas for a jet ski is premium (91/93 octane) but all non-supercharged jet skis will run regular (87 octane) just fine.
-You will get the best performance out of your jet ski if you run premium gas, but it’s no big deal to run regular in a non-supercharged jet ski.
+The best gas for a watercraft is premium (91/93 octane) but all non-supercharged models will run regular (87 octane) just fine.
+You will get the best performance out of your machine if you run premium, but it’s no big deal to run regular in a non-supercharged models.

-You will also need to stay under 10% ethanol too, even with premium gas.
+You will also need to stay under 10% ethanol too, even with premium fuel!

-The type of gas the manufacturer of your jet ski recommends will be located on a sticker near the gas cap.
-I know some manufacturer will say you can run regular, but you will get better performance out of your jet ski if you run premium, especially if it’s supercharged.
+I know some manufacturers will say you can run regular, but you will get better performance out of your craft if you run premium, especially if it’s supercharged.

-The push for ethanol gasoline was because it oxygenated the gas and cut down air pollution from hydrocarbon emissions.
+The push for ethanol gasoline was because it oxygenated the fuel and cut down air pollution from hydrocarbon emissions.

 It also was to cut back on fossil fuels, so it would seem to be a win-win type of thing?